Where OneSciencePlace fits

 - Maintain persistent research environments where data, software versions, and job configurations are ready to resume

-Science Gateway
+Science gateway

 - Provide centralized access to domain-relevant applications, data, and reproducible workflows